 Probably the most user-friendly type of ecommerce platform is a website builder.

 You might hear these sites referred to as SaaS ecommerce platforms, SaaS standing for software as a service.
 These sites are meant to make setting up an ecommerce store easy.
 You don’t need to have experience with code or a degree in computer science to create an ecommerce site with a website builder.
-Basically, you can choose from a variety of themes, and then just drag and drop to make edits to the site.
-Some examples of website builders are:
+Basically, you can choose from a variety of themes (including some of the best converting Shopify themes), and then just drag and drop to make edits to the site.
+Some examples of the best ecommerce website builders are:

 If you need your website to be completely customized with specific features, or you have a large number of products to sell, a website builder may not be right for you.

 This leads me to the next type of ecommerce platform: One that requires you to know how to code.

 Okay, that’s not the official term.
 Usually, people call these open-source ecommerce platforms.
 An open-source ecommerce platform gives you more flexibility with your site, but you also take on more responsibility in managing everything.
 You may need to find a web hosting provider or handle site updates on your own.
 Plus, making changes isn’t as simple as clicking a button.
 Some popular open-source platforms are Drupal and Magento.
 If you do choose to take on more responsibility, I’d definitely recommend checking out our ecommerce checklist on our blog, so you don’t miss any important steps.
 And also, you can always reach out to our team to learn how you can get a customized ecommerce site.
 It’s what we do.
 Just use this video as a jumping-off point for your ecommerce website research.

 Take your time and make sure you consider what you need before you spend big money.
 Oh!
 And don’t forget about ecommerce SEO.
 You want a platform that allows you to fully optimize your site for search engines, so people can find your products in their searches.